Working with custom domain mappings

 When you create a custom domain mapping, the TLS secret is valid until the certificate expires.
 From the domain mapping page, you can view information about the remaining days until the certificate expires.

 It is important to know whether the certificate that is used with your custom domain lists multiple domain names, or if it uses a wildcard certificate.
-When this case is true and your certificate is soon to expire (or has expired), you must update the existing TLS secret for the domain mapping with updated credentials, rather than creating a different TLS secret with updated credentials for your domain mapping.
+When your certificate is close to expiring (or is expired), edit the existing TLS secret for the domain mapping with updated credentials.
+Do not create a different TLS secret with updated credentials for your domain mapping.

 Updating a domain mapping from the console

-After you update the mapping, you can view the list of domain mappings for the latest changes.
+After you update the mapping, you can view the list of domain mappings for the most recent changes.

 Updating a domain mapping with the CLI

-1. Update the TLS secret mytlssecret with updated certificate and private key information, which are contained in the mycertchain2.txt and myprivatekey2 files that reside on a local workstation.
+with updated certificate and private key information, which are contained in themycertchain2.txt

 Example output